bradleykirby/WallaceTheme/README.md

 # WallaceTheme
-Wallace is an experimental WordPress blogging theme built with the Rest API and Angular2.
+Wallace is an experimental WordPress blogging theme built with the Rest API and Angular 2.
 It is no longer under active development.

 Wallace uses an API-first approach for rendering both on the server and client.
 You get all the performance of a single page app with all the SEO benefits and wp-admin compatibility of a traditional server-rendered theme.